Mohamed-lehbib/Spring-security-jwt/README.md

 # Spring-security-jwt
-Just learn the jwt setUp in spring
+Just learn the JWT setUp in spring